sCrypt-Inc/specification/docs/contracts.rst

     }

 For most functions of `HashedMap`, a parameter named `keyWithIdx` of this type is required.
-It means that the `key` and its corresponding `keyIndex` should always be provided togather.
+It means that the `key` and its corresponding `keyIndex` should always be provided together.

 **Instance methods**